linebender/vello/sparse_strips/vello_sparse_shaders/README.md

 This crate provides the WGSL programs and build step for GLSL programs that are used by the optimized hybrid rendering engine.

-Whenever the WGSL shaders are updated, the build script will automatically take care of regenerating the GLSL programs.
-However, in addition to that, a snapshot of the shaders is also stored in the `generated_glsl` folder, which is not updated automatically.
-Before opening a PR, you will have to update them.
-Please use the following command for doing so:
+Whenever the WGSL shaders are updated, the build script will automatically regenerate the GLSL programs used by the crate itself.

+If you want to inspect the generated WebGL GLSL output directly, you can also create a "local copy" that is easier to inspect by running:

 ```sh
 cargo run -p vello_sparse_shaders --features glsl
 ```

+After doing so, the WebGL shaders will be written into the `generated_glsl` folder.

 ## Minimum supported Rust Version (MSRV)